Understanding Legionella Risk and Water Management Programs in Senior Living

 TELS has resources to help you meet this emerging challenge!

 View our services or sign in today to access a water management toolkit that can help you with your water management program from development to testing.
-Or contact us at 800-667-3880 to talk about the status of your water management plan and how TELS Building Services can help you develop, drive scale or assist with compliance to CMS guidelines.
+Or contact us at 800-667-3880 to talk about the status of your water management plan and how we can help you develop, drive scale or assist with compliance to CMS guidelines.